ellenpham/API-Webserver-LocalTourBooking/readme.md

 # API endpoints documentation

-## Installation
+## App installation

 ### System prerequisites

 - Python Version 3x is required to run the application.
 If Python has not been installed in your computer, please download by following [this link](https://www.python.org/downloads/).

 - Git Setup is required to be able to clone the repo to your computer, follow [this link](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) to set up Git.
-Alternatively, you can download zip file to your computer by going to my [GitHub repo](https://github.com/ellenpham/T2A2_API_Webserver), click into **Code**, then **Download ZIP**.
+Alternatively, you can download zip file to your computer by going to my [GitHub repo](https://github.com/ellenpham/API_Webserver_LocalTourBookingWebApp), click into **Code**, then **Download ZIP**.

+- PostgresSQL is required for this applcation as database management system.
+If PostgresSQL has not been installed in your computer, please download and install by following [this link](https://www.postgresql.org/download/).

 ### Installation steps

-- In your computer, open terminal or command prompt:
+In your computer, open terminal or command prompt:

 - Change the directory to a folder where you want to download the app using `cd <directory>`

-    - Clone this repository using `git clone https://github.com/ellenpham/T2A2_API_Webserver`
+- Clone this repository using `git clone https://github.com/ellenpham/API_Webserver_LocalTourBookingWebApp`

-    - Change the directory to the src folder using `cd ./T2A2_API_Webserver/src`
+- Change the directory to the `src` folder using `cd ./MyPham_T2A2/src`

+- To activate the virtual environment, use the following command `source .venv/bin/activate`

+- If `.venv` does not exist, follow the below commands to set up the virtual environment:

+    ```
+    python3 -m venv .venv
+    source .venv/bin/activate
+    ```

+- Install the dependencies, using `pip3 install -r requirements.txt`

+- In another terminal window, start your PostgresSQL service and run `psql` to access the database management system.
+Create database in your PostgresSQL by following the configuration in the `.env` folder to set up the database URL and JWT

+- To create the initial database for API testing run the following CLI commands in order: `flask db drop`, `flask db create`, `flask db seed`

+- Once the database is all set up, run the following SQL commands to check if the data has been seeded successfully:

+    ```
+        \c <db_name>
+        \dt
+        SELECT * FROM <table_name>
+    ```

+- Run the app using `flask run`

+- Open an API client, follow the API endpoints documentation to implement the test.

 ## API client